joel-mueller/devices/whatsapppoll.md

 python3 -m pip install pynput
 ```

-Go to the directory you want the script and use vim to edit it (`i` to edit, esc button to go into reader mode, `:qw` to safe)
+Go to the directory you want the script and use vim to edit it (`i` to edit, esc button to go into reader mode, `:wq` to safe)

 ```shell
 vim poll.py